mayasarena/game-identifier/README.md

-# game-detector README
+# Game Detector

-* To get data:

-`screenshot.py`
+<i>Game Detector</i> is an image classification model that detects which video game a given screenshot is from.
+The model was trained, validated, and tested using 10,000 screenshots from each video game.
+The four categories used were Breath of the Wild, Luigi's Mansion, Mario Odyssey, and Pokemon Let's Go.

+## How to use

-Grabs a screenshot from a video every n frames.
-Change input video in code.
+To collect data, run `screenshot.py`, which is a program that collects screenshots from a video every n frames.

-* To train the model, run on the command line:

-`python net.py`
+* Source video and <i>n</i> must be manually updated in code

+To train, validate, and test the model, run `net.py`.
+This will save an updated model every <i>n</i> epochs.

-* To test with an already existing model:
+To test on an already existing model, run `test.py`.

-`python test.py`

-Must first change the loaded model source, in code.

-* To predict images using a loaded model:

-`python predict.py`

-Change the desired image path and the loaded model as pleased.

-In progress:
-- improving the model,
+* Source model must be manually updated in code

+To predict the category of an image, run `predict.py`.
+* Desired image to predict and model must be updated in code.
+* If different categories are used, print statements should be manually updated as well.

+## Results

+`working-model.h5` is the current up-to-date model, which has about 99% accuracy.
+* Result images soon to come

+### Future improvements

+* Create a model with more categories
-- allowing program to take command line arguments
+* Allow programs to take command line arguments